filipw/intro-to-qc-with-qsharp-book/README.md

 ### `@Attribute()` missing

-This cannot be ported as attributes are no longer supported in Q#.
+This cannot be ported as user-defined attributes are no longer supported in Q#.

 ### `BoolAsString` missing